oshaughn/research-projects-RIT/TROUBLESHOOTING.md

 ``

 It is possible that runs may fail in later iterations, for reasons other than the test.
 That's easily identifed from the convergence test report being larger than the termination threshold.

+## GPU/cupy installs
+cupy may require cuda==10.0 to work.

+**Option 1**: Need to install cupy-cuda100, and make sure to use a CUDA_DIR for the appropriate installation.

+**Option 2**: Make a conda install, and use an appropriate conda configuration.
+Since this installs from source, that takes time.
+$ . /cvmfs/oasis.opensciencegrid.org/ligo/sw/conda/etc/profile.d/conda.sh
+$ conda create --clone igwn-py38-20210107 --name igwn-py38-20210107-cupy
+$ conda install -c conda-forge cupy cudatoolkit=10.0